65th Guards Rifle Division: Operation Suvorov

 General layout of the Smolensk region during the battle.

-The Front's main effort was made between Yelnya and Spas-Demensk by 10th Guards and 33rd Armies.
-The 10th Guards' 15th and 19th Guards Corps were deployed on a 10 km-wide sector between Mazovo and Sluzna; the 65th and 56th Guards Divisions were in the first echelon with the 22nd Guards in the second.
+The Front's main effort was made between Yelnya and Spas-Demensk by the 10th Guards and 33rd Armies.
+The 10th Guards' 15th and 19th Guards Corps were deployed on a 10 km-wide sector between Mazovo and Sluzna; the 65th and 56th Guards Divisions were in the first echelon, with the 22nd Guards in the second.
 Each division had about 8,000 personnel on strength.
-The 5th Mechanized Corps was assembled behind the Army, ready to exploit the expected breakthrough.
-The operational objective for the first day of the offensive was the town of Pavlinovo situated on the Smolensk - Spas-Demensk railway, 10 km to the south.
+The 5th Mechanized Corps was assembled behind the Army to take advantage of the expected breakthrough.
+The operational objective for the first day of the offensive was the town of Pavlinovo, situated on the Smolensk-Spas-Demensk railway, 10 km to the south.
 The German defense in this sector was based on the Büffel-Stellung position, held by XII Army Corps.
-That Corps' 260th and 268th Infantry Divisions had both been reduced to just two infantry regiments and held very wide sectors, but the terrain was heavily wooded and dotted with numerous fortified villages.
-Furthermore, two key German positions at Gnezdilovo and nearby Hill 233.3 had not been identified by Soviet intelligence and so escaped the preparatory bombardment.
+The Corps' 260th and 268th Infantry Divisions had both been reduced to two infantry regiments and held wide sectors, but the terrain was heavily wooded and dotted with numerous fortified villages.
+Two key German positions at Gnezdilovo and nearby Hill 233.3 had not been identified by Soviet intelligence and so were not affected by the preparatory bombardment.

 That bombardment began at 0440 hours and continued until 0630, consuming more than 50 percent of Western Front's available ammunition.
-Shortly after crossing the start line the 65th and 56th Guards ran into heavy resistance from the 499th Regiment of the 268th Infantry.
-That Division's artillery broke up the assault groups before they could make any progress while a pair of German assault guns picked off advancing T-34s of the supporting 119th Tank Regiment.
-However, here and there some small detachments found a way through but it was soon evident that 19th Guards Corps had been stopped cold.
+Shortly after crossing the start line, the 65th and 56th Guards encountered heavy resistance from the 499th Regiment of the 268th Infantry.
+That Division's artillery broke up the assault groups before they could make any progress, while a pair of German assault guns knocked out advancing T-34s of the supporting 119th Tank Regiment.
+Some small detachments found a way through, but the 19th Guards Corps were stopped.
 The 15th Guards Corps made somewhat greater progress against the portion of the 499th Regiment that it faced.
-By the early afternoon the commander of Western Front, Col. Gen. V. D. Sokolovsky, was already making command changes and committing additional forces.
-During the rest of the afternoon the 10th Guards Army's infantry gradually outflanked the remaining strongpoints of the 499th Regiment and once night fell the 268th Infantry was authorized to pull back 2–3 km to form a new line.
+By the early afternoon, the commander of Western Front, Col. Gen. V. D. Sokolovsky, was making command changes and committing additional forces.
+During the rest of the afternoon, the 10th Guards Army's infantry gradually outflanked the remaining strongpoints of the 499th Regiment, and once night fell, the 268th Infantry was authorized to pull back 2–3 km to form a new line.
 Meanwhile, a battlegroup of the 2nd Panzer Division, de-training near Yelnya, was ordered to march to support that Division.